 How long does it last?

 You’ll start to notice hair thinning between one and six months postpartum, with most people experiencing the peak at 3 months.
-It can be common for hair to shed in larger clumps or to experience more thinning around the hairline.
+It can be common for hair to shed in larger amounts or to experience more thinning around the hairline.
 No need to panic; with proper hair care and supplements, you can minimize the amount of shedding.

 How can I care for thinning hair?